Black Steel Pipe, Black Carbon Steel Pipe

 2. Welded black carbon steel pipe

-Welded black carbon steel pipes are cylindrical shapes formed by bending and welding steel plates or steel strips.
+Welded (ERW) black steel pipes are cylindrical shapes formed by bending and welding steel plates or steel strips.
 They are a cost-effective alternative to seamless pipes and are commonly used in a variety of industrial and structural applications.

 Advantages of black carbon steel pipes: